-ESSER I-III will be fully spent by September 30, 2024, yet the District still lacks a detailed picture of ESSER spending.
+With ESSER I-III dollars nearing their expiration dates in 2023 and 2024, it is troubling that the District still lacks a detailed picture of ESSER spending.
 More importantly, some data show that several schools in DCPS used these one-time dollars to fund needed, recurring staff positions.
-These schools will face potential "fiscal cliffs" in future budgets if DC policymakers and DCPS fail to set a long-term vision and roadmap to adequately and equitably fund schools once these one-time dollars are fully spent.
-The ESSER dashboard has been inconsistently and infrequently updated, which results in more uncertainty on how big the fiscal cliff, or gap between needs and funding, will be for schools across the District.
-However, because schools with higher populations of students "at-risk of academic failure" received more ESSER funding under the maintenance of equity requirements, it is likely that these schools will face the greatest challenges as ESSER dollars expire.
+These schools will face potential "fiscal cliffs" in future budgets if DC policymakers and DCPS fail to set a long-term vision and roadmap to adequately and equitably fund schools once one-time dollars expire.